World's Finest....Foes!1 of 12

 Deathstroke has always straddled the line between hero and villain, even teaming with his arch-enemies the Teen Titans for a time in the old DCU.
 Though he's occasionally landed on the side of the angels, one thing continues to separate Deathstroke from being an out-and-out hero: his killer instinct.

 Deathstroke is DC's ultimate assassin, a master killer with no remorse and no hesitation.
-He's also been a leading man for the last few years, headlining his own title.
+He's also been a leading man for the last few years, headlining his own title - and inching ever closer to being a true anti-hero rather than a self-serving criminal.

 Brainiac6 of 12